UK TV review: The Twilight Zone: Season 1 and 2

 It’s a prospect that’s enough to get any fan of his or the original series excited.
 The Twilight Zone, after all, was the topical satire of its day, smuggling political messages and social critiques into McCarthy-era living rooms in the form of science fiction.
 Famed for its twists and turns, all wrapped up in bundles of eerie storytelling no longer than 30 minutes, The Twilight Zone was a genre-bending classic with a playful wit and ambitious scope.
 The biggest surprise twist of the all-new The Twilight Zone, based on the opening episodes, is that it may not always have much to say at all.

-We begin with Nightmare at 30,000 Feet, which follows a passenger (Adam Scott) as he listens to a podcast on a flight that predicts their eventual disappearance.
+Season 1 begins with Nightmare at 30,000 Feet, which follows a passenger (Adam Scott) as he listens to a podcast on a flight that predicts their eventual disappearance.
 A magazine journalist with a nose for investigation, he can’t resist the chance to work out what’s really going on – and it’s no spoiler to say that his nosey behaviour doesn’t go down well.
-Freak out air hostesses, passengers and himself alike, the episode does well to tap into modern anxieties about flying and safety, but compared to the original out it’s inspired by, which starred William Shatner and explored trauma and PTSD, it’s a quick flight but one that’s a little thin on the ground.
+Freaking out air hostesses, passengers and himself alike, the episode does well to tap into modern anxieties about flying and safety, but compared to the original story it’s inspired by, which starred William Shatner and explored trauma and PTSD, it’s a quick flight that lands a little thin on the ground.

-Brassic Season 1 is available on SyFu UK.
-Don’t have pay-TV?
-You can also stream it live and on-demand legally on NOW TV, for £8.99 a month, with no contract and a 7-day free trial.
+Brassic Season 1 is available on Sky One.
+Don’t have Sky?
+You can also stream it live and on-demand legally on NOW TV, for £9.99 a month, with no contract and a 7-day free trial.